 The Whole Health in the States (WHITS) Initiative is a coalition of state-level collaboratives that use a multi-stakeholder approach to solve a range of problems that states face in providing whole person care to medically underserved patients.
 High-quality, whole person care is largely inaccessible in most states, especially in rural areas.
 There are many evidenced-based treatments that are not covered well or at all by public and private insurers and, if they are, utilization is not optimized, and many barriers persist.
 Currently the WHITS Initiative is supporting efforts in six pilot states and Washington, DC to: 1) increase access to evidence-based non-pharmacological treatments, and 2) drive utilization of high quality, comprehensive pain care for medically underserved populations.
 These efforts, tailored to the unique characteristics and opportunities of each state, are addressing how non-pharmacological therapies for pain are integrated with traditional pain care.

-Samantha Simmons, President of the Oregon Collaborative for Integrative Medicine and Director of WHITS, explains how the initiative will help medically underserved populations—those who are disadvantaged because of ability to pay, ability to access comprehensive healthcare, or other disparities for reasons of race, religion, language group or social status.
+Samantha Simmons, Chief Executive Officer of the Academic Consortium for Integrative Medicine & Health, explains how the initiative will help medically underserved populations—those who are disadvantaged because of ability to pay, ability to access comprehensive healthcare, or other disparities for reasons of race, religion, language group or social status.
 “We have found that it is critical to take a state-based and local approach that brings all stakeholders to the drawing table.
 Because of multiple systemic issues in the U.S., the whole person care that we want to see for under-resourced patients can be brought more quickly, efficiently, and effectively by addressing these barriers at the state level.
 States have many differences in how they approach providing health care to their citizens, especially those on Medicaid.
 If we want to make tangible change, and change that doesn’t take several years, a state-based, collaborative approach is essential.
 Proven successful system change will bubble up to the national level.”

 As an example of the work of the initiative, Vermont, one of the pilot states, has a successful whole health pain program at the University of Vermont that has demonstrated promising health and cost-effectiveness outcomes for privately insured Blue Cross Blue Shield (BCBSVT) participants.
 With support from the WHITS Initiative, stakeholders in Vermont are working to bring this innovative pain program to underserved patients by establishing pilot eligibility for Medicaid patients and working towards expanding the program around the state, including to more rural areas.